zeyuid/ARES/README.md

 1. Software PLC is developed based on [Awlsim - S7 compatible Programmable Logic Controller](https://github.com/mbuesch/awlsim).

 	The modifications include: <br>
 	1).
-Supplemented a Process mimicking module (./awlsim/Process_mimic) which should be stored at the root. <br>
+Supplementing a Process mimicking module (./awlsim/Process_mimic) which should be stored at the root. <br>
 	2).
-Revised the original debugging module (./awlsim/awlsimhw_debug) to support the PLC memory state acquisition and online attack detection. <br>
+Revising the original debugging module (./awlsim/awlsimhw_debug) to support the PLC memory state acquisition and online attack detection. <br>
 	3).
-Supplemented an interface of PLC simulation (./awlsim/Elevator_300project.awlpro) to support the quick rebooting of the PLC execution. <br>
+Supplementing an interface of PLC simulation (./awlsim/Elevator_300project.awlpro) to support the quick rebooting of the PLC execution. <br>
 	4).
-Revised original functions of Awlsim (such as the .awlsim/core/hardware.py) to define the data interface of ./awlsim/Process_mimic module. <br>
+Revising original functions of Awlsim (such as the .awlsim/core/hardware.py) to define the data interface of ./awlsim/Process_mimic module. <br>

 		cd ./awlsim
 		python awlsim-server Elevator_300project.awlpro